charlesreid1/dang-sunburst/pelican/angular/simpledonut/bardonut.md

-This is a donut chart with a bar chart, showing you how to link different charts together with buttons and things.
+This chart demonstrates linking a donut chart with a bar chart, so that a single controller filters data on both.
+It also effectively implements the "folding up" technique demonstrated with the Donut Picker chart.

 <br />
 <br />

-This data shows statistics about death records from the United States in 2014, in particular the ratio of males to females whose death records were tagged with these particular ICD 10 codes.
-The ICD 10 codes indicate circumstances present at time of death, though not necessarily the cause of death.
+The data visualized are death records from the United States in 2014.
+Death records are anonymized and classified by many variables, including gender and manner of death, and released to the public.
+Statistics about these variables are counted up for different ICD 10 codes, which indicate various circumstances present at death, and visualized above.

 <br/>
 <br/>